Navigating the hiring process

 If TTS identifies you as a strong candidate after we complete the interviews, a TTS recruiter will reach out to you with next steps.

 The hiring process continues in partnership with GSA’s (our parent agency) Human Resources team.
 They’re responsible for extending tentative and official final offers.
 The process is as follows:

 - A GSA HR specialist will call you with a tentative offer.
 “Tentative” means the offer is contingent on a security clearance.
 This offer will include salary for your consideration.

-- Once your e-QIP has been initially cleared, you will receive an interim security clearance and a GSA HR specialist will call you with a final offer.
+- Once your e-QIP has been initially cleared, you will receive an interim security clearance, and a GSA HR specialist will call you with a final offer.

-All government positions require some kind of background check.
+All government positions require some level of background check.
 Most roles at TTS require a public trust position clearance, which is more thorough than most private-sector background checks but not as intensive as a higher government security clearance.
 The clearance process adds some time and forms to the hiring process, but the GSA Human Resources team will guide you through it.